- What is gallbladder cancer?

 Gallbladder cancer is a disease in which malignant (cancer) cells form in the tissues of the gallbladder.

 Gallbladder cancer is a rare disease in which malignant (cancer) cells are found in the tissues of the gallbladder.
 The gallbladder is a pear-shaped organ that lies just under the liver in the upper abdomen.
-The gallbladder stores bile, a fluid made by the liver to digest fat.
+The gallbladder stores bile, a fluid made by the liver to help digest fat.
 When food is being broken down in the stomach and intestines, bile is released from the gallbladder through a tube called the common bile duct, which connects the gallbladder and liver to the first part of the small intestine.

 The wall of the gallbladder has 3 main layers of tissue.